Skip to main content

 3. Create a new Business Rule action

-4. Select your reusable function from the available options
+4. Reference your reusable function using the syntax above

 5. Configure data mapping between your process and the function